RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Drawing/RotatePalette/README.md

 ```

 ## Note
-HW Renderer cannot use this function
+HW Renderer cannot use this function.